Avalanche ride 3-goal 2nd period to 5-3 win over Blues

+“I felt pretty good,” Binnington explained.
+“They had some quality chances and they capitalized on them.”

-Alex Pietrangelo made things interesting down the stretch by scoring with 12:37 remaining to make it 4-3.
+Alex Pietrangelo — on his 30th birthday — made things interesting down the stretch by scoring with 12:37 remaining to make it 4-3.
 The Blues pulled Allen with just under 2 minutes remaining, but couldn’t tie it up.
 Landeskog sealed it with his empty-net goal with 1.8 seconds left.

+“I liked our jump, our skating,” said Avalanche coach Jared Bednar, whose team is 2-2 against the Blues this season.
+“We had good energy in our locker room before the game and it carried over onto the ice.”

 David Perron and Oskar Sundqvist also had goals for the Blues, who will lead the Central Division heading into the All-Star break.
 Ryan O’Reilly added two assists, including a brilliant spin pass that set up Sundqvist.